Yie Ar Kung-Fu: Ports and related releases Yie Ar Kung-Fu was subsequently widely ported to platforms including the MSX, Family Computer, Commodore 64, ZX Spectrum, Amstrad CPC and BBC Micro.

 In 2002 it was included in the Konami Collector's Series: Arcade Advanced for Game Boy Advance.

-An emulated version of the game was released in 2005 for PlayStation 2 in Japan as part of the Oretachi Geasen Zoku Sono-series.
+The arcade version was released by Hamster Corporation for the PlayStation 2 in Japan as part of their Oretachi Gēsen Zoku series in 2005, as well as their Arcade Archives series for the Nintendo Switch and PlayStation 4 in 2019.

-It was released on Xbox Live Arcade for the Xbox 360 on July 18, 2007, with updated graphics and for the Nintendo DS in Konami Classics Series: Arcade Hits.
+The game was released on Xbox Live Arcade for the Xbox 360 on July 18, 2007, with updated graphics and for the Nintendo DS in Konami Classics Series: Arcade Hits.

 In recent years, this game was re-released on some TV game products.
 In 1987, the game was included on the compilation Konami Coin-op Hits with Hyper Sports, Green Beret and Mikie.

-The Famicom version was relaunched for the Game Boy Color (as a part of Konami GB Collection Vol. 4), Sega Saturn and PlayStation.
+The Famicom version was relaunched for the Game Boy Color (as a part of Konami GB Collection Vol.4), Sega Saturn and PlayStation.

-The arcade version of Yie Ar Kung-Fu was made available on Microsoft's Game Room service for its Xbox 360 console and for Windows-based PCs in July 2010.
+The arcade version of Yie Ar Kung-Fu was made available on Microsoft's Game Room service for the Xbox 360 and Windows in July 2010.

-The MSX Version of Yie Ar Kung-Fu was released for D4 Enterprise's Project EGG service on October 28, 2014, in Japan.
+The MSX version of Yie Ar Kung-Fu was released for D4 Enterprise's Project EGG service in October 2014 in Japan.